 As with any fried food, serve them hot.
 They’re going to be their crispiest, most intoxicating best when they are fresh out of the air fryer.
 So go ahead and dive into that first batch before you make a second one!

 (And remember, subsequent batches will likely cook a couple minutes faster in the air fryer than the first, because it will be warmed up.)

-No air fryer?
-These fried green tomatoes can also be made on the stove.
+These vegan fried green tomatoes can also be made in a skillet on the stove.

 Just put a low layer of oil in a non-stick skillet.
 Bring it to a medium heat.
 Then lay the breaded tomato slices in an even layer across the pan.

 Fry on one side until it’s nutty brown, about 8 minutes.
 Then flip them and fry for another 4 to 5 minutes, until the other side is equally brown.

 (You can also see the directions in the “notes” area of the recipe card.
 By the way, I haven’t fried the potato chip version on the stove.
 I’ve only fried the panko version.)

 What to serve with vegan fried green tomatoes